Singular perturbation results for linear partial differential-algebraic equations of hyperbolic type: Introduction

+together with the constraint $\nabla \cdot v = 0$, cf.~\cite{Ren89}.
+Here, $v$ denotes the velocity field, for which we assume homogeneous Dirichlet boundary conditions, $T$ the Cauchy stress tensor, and~$p$ the pressure.
+Moreover, the density~$\rho$, the zero-shear-rate viscosity $\eta$, and the relaxation time~$\eps$ are positive constants.
+This model can be seen as the linearized Navier--Stokes equation for viscoelastic fluids.
+In particular, the system reduces to the unsteady Stokes equation for a vanishing relaxation time~$\eps$. \end{example} \begin{example}[Electro-magnetic energy propagation in power networks] The third example describes the electro-magnetic energy propagation in power networks~\cite{MagWTA00,GoeHS16} as well as the propagation of pressure waves in a network of gas pipes~\cite{Osi87,BroGH11,JanT14,EggKLMM18}.
+The geometry of the underlying network can be encoded by a directed graph.
+In power networks, the edges represent transmission lines, whereas the vertices model a customer, a power supplier, or an interconnection.

+From an analytical point of view, it is sufficient to consider a single transmission line~\cite{EggK18}.
+Hence, we consider the unit interval as physical domain.
+Under certain simplifying model assumptions, the associated system in its strong form is given by

+where $a$ and $d$ are (space-dependent) damping parameters describing the resistance and conductance in the transmission line.
+This system is also known as {\em telegrapher's equation}~\cite{GoeHS16}.
+Similar to the first example, constraints may occur due to inhomogeneous Dirichlet boundary conditions for the voltage~$p$ or as modeling tool to include the network structure.

-In this paper, we focus on singularly perturbed (linear) PDAEs of first order (in time) that are hyperbolic, i.\,e., we consider hyperbolic partial differential equations including a small parameter~$\eps$, which underlie an additional constraint.
-This includes the already mentioned propagation of pressure waves in a network of gas pipes~\cite{Osi87,BroGH11,JanT14,EggKLMM18} as well as electro-magnetic-energy propagation in power networks~\cite{MagWTA00,GoeHS16}.
-The singular perturbation of the considered PDAEs is characterized through a small parameter~$\eps$.
-In particular, the system is of hyperbolic nature for~$\eps>0$ and parabolic in the limit case~$\eps=0$.
-The first main result of this paper compares the two corresponding solutions and shows that they only differ by a term of order~$\eps$, as long as the initial data is chosen appropriately.
+For the propagation of pressure waves, where we have $a=0$ (cf.~\cite{EggK17ppt,AltZ18ppt}), $\eps$ equals the product of the adiabatic coefficient and the square of the Mach number and is of order~$10^{-3}$, cf.~\cite{BroGH11}. \end{example} The first main result of this paper compares the two corresponding solutions and shows that they only differ by a term of order~$\eps$, as long as the initial data is chosen appropriately.
 At this point, we would like to emphasize that such a condition does not occur in the respective finite-dimensional setting, which was analyzed in~\cite[Ch.~2.5]{KokKO99}.
+Also in the infinite-dimensional setting, one can renounce such a condition if the initial values are sufficiently regular~\cite[Ch.~2]{GhiG06}.
+For general initial data, on the other hand, we loose half an order, leading to an order of~$\sqrt{\eps}$ only.
 The second main contribution considers a second-order approximation of the original solution.
 Again, sufficient conditions on the initial data and regularity assumptions on the right-hand sides are discussed, which guarantee the full approximation order of two.
+Similarly as before, general initial data reduces the order to~$\eps^{\sfrac 32}$ or even~$\sqrt{\eps}$.
 To show that the presented estimates are indeed sharp, we examine specific numerical examples.